mithilproof/Christopher/CODE_OF_CONDUCT.md

 This Code of Conduct is adapted from the [Contributor Covenant][homepage], version 1.4, available at [http://contributor-covenant.org/version/1/4][version]

 [homepage]: http://contributor-covenant.org
-i

-stemAI also strickly follow Artificial Intelligence Code of Ethics.
-:qw
 [version]: http://contributor-covenant.org/version/1/4/

+We at stemAI also follow Artificial Intelligence Code of Ethics.